Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Related Works

 Bracha and Toueg formalized the Reliable Broadcast problem~\cite{bracha1984asynchronous, Bracha+Toueg:jacm:1985} and then Bracha described the first BRB protocol for asynchronous and fully connected reliable networks (i.e., networks where each process is able to communicate with any other in the system and where messages cannot be lost) and the proposed solution is able to tolerate $f$ Byzantine nodes (where $f < N/3$ and $N$ is the number of processes in the system)~\cite{Bracha:iandc:1987}.
 This protocol is characterized by three different all-to-all communication phases (namely, \emph{send}, \emph{echo} and \emph{ready}) and processes progress in the algorithm as soon as they have heard from a quorum of nodes in a given phase.

-This protocol assumes a fully connected communication network and thus its applicability in general networks (like the ones considered in this paper) is not directly possible but requires some adaptation.
+This protocol assumes a fully connected communication network and thus its applicability in general networks (like the ones considered in this paper) is not directly possible.

-Concerning generic networks where full connectivity cannot be assumed, Dolev~\cite{dolev1981unanimity} showed that correct processes can reliably communicate in presence of $f$ Byzantine nodes if, and only if, the network graph is $(2f{+}1)$-connected.

-In particular, Dolev's algorithm allows a process $p_i$ to deliver a message when it receives it through at least $f+1$ disjoint paths on which processes behaved correctly (which is made possible when it flows through at least $2f+1$ disjoint paths).
+Concerning generic networks where full connectivity cannot be assumed, Dolev~\cite{dolev1981unanimity} showed that correct processes can reliably communicate in presence of $f$ Byzantine nodes if, and only if, the network is $(2f{+}1)$-connected~\cite{diestel2017}.
+In particular, Dolev's algorithm allows a process $p_i$ to deliver a message when it receives it through at least $f{+}1$ disjoint paths (which is made possible when it flows through at least $2f{+}1$ disjoint paths).
 In order to do that, it requires to solve a maximum disjoint paths problem.
 Also in this case, the solution assumes authenticated and reliable point-to-point communication links.
 Despite its theoretical correctness, Dolev's solution is not practical in large networks due to its worse-case complexity both in terms of messages and computational complexity.

-Bonomi et al.~\cite{bonomi2019multi} proposed several optimizations that improve the performance of Dolev's algorithm on unknown topologies.
+Bonomi et al.~\cite{bonomi2019multi} presented optimizations that improve the performance of Dolev's algorithm on unknown topologies.
 Indeed, a few modifications allow to save messages, making the algorithm more appealing from a practical point of view even if its worst-case complexity still remains high.
 Maurer et al.~\cite{maurer2015communicating} considered the reliable communication problem in settings where the topology can vary with time.
-In Maurer et al.'s protocol, a process needs to solve the minimum vertex cut problem instead of the not equivalent (in dynamic networks) maximum disjoint paths problem.
+In Maurer et al.'s protocol, a process solves the minimum vertex cut problem instead of the not equivalent (in dynamic networks) maximum disjoint paths problem.

-Instead of assuming the global fault model, Koo presented a broadcast algorithm under the $t$-locally bounded fault model~\cite{koo2004broadcast}, which was later coined CPA (Certified Propagation Algorithm)~\cite{pelc2005broadcasting}.
-Tseng et al. provided a necessary and sufficient condition for CPA to work correctly on a given topology~\cite{litsas2013graph}.
-Several authors have defined weaker reliable communication primitives for improved scalability~\cite{maurer2014byzantine,maurer2014containing}.
+Several works proposed alternative reliable communication protocols under the local fault model.
+In particular, Koo presented a broadcast algorithm under the $t$-locally bounded fault model~\cite{koo2004broadcast}, which was later coined CPA (Certified Propagation Algorithm) by Pelc and Peleg~\cite{pelc2005broadcasting}.